mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/updating-gui/index.md

 ![ui-package-repos](/mesosphere/dcos/2.0/img/ui-package-repos.png)

-Alternatively, air-gapped clusters without access to the DC/OS Catalog can use [Package Registry](/mesosphere/dcos/2.0/administering-clusters/package-registry/).
+Alternatively, air gapped clusters without access to the DC/OS Catalog can use [Package Registry](/mesosphere/dcos/2.0/administering-clusters/package-registry/).
 Download the latest dcos-ui package matching your version of DC/OS from [the Catalog package list](https://downloads.mesosphere.com/universe/packages/packages.html) and upload it to the cluster's Package Registry before continuing.

 # Updating the GUI via the GUI